-Stroke is a medical emergency and occurs when the flow of oxygen-rich blood to a portion of the bran is blocked.
+A stroke is a medical emergency and occurs when the flow of oxygen-rich blood to a portion of the brain is blocked.
 Without oxygen, brain cells start to die after only a few minutes.

 Sudden bleeding in the brain can also cause a stroke if the bleeding damages brain cells.

-Studies have shown that stroke can be presented by controlling risk factors like high blood pressure and high blood cholesterol.
+Studies have shown that stroke can be prevented by controlling risk factors like high blood pressure and high blood cholesterol.

 It can also be prevented through healthy lifestyle practices – not smoking and eating a plant-based diet rich in antioxidants.

-To prove the point, researchers at the Karolinkska Institute in Stockholm, Sweden evaluated the diets of 36,715 women over an average of 11 years.
+To prove the point, researchers at the Karolinska Institute in Stockholm, Sweden evaluated the diets of 36,715 women over an average of 11 years.

-Among 5,680 subjects already diagnosed with cardiovascular disease reseaerchers discovered that women who ate more fruits, vegetables, whole grains, tea and dark chocolate were 46-57% less likely to suffer a stroke.
+Among 5,680 subjects already diagnosed with cardiovascular disease researchers discovered that women who ate more fruits, vegetables, whole grains, tea, and dark chocolate were 46-57% less likely to suffer a stroke.

 Researchers also calculated their antioxidant intake and found women with the highest antioxidant intake ate fruits and vegetables twice as often and drank 17 times more tea (known for its high polyphenol content and potent antioxidant activity) than those with the lowest intake.